SecretFoundation/SNIPs/SNIP-50.md

   // check how much gas has been consumed so far let gas_used: u64 = deps.api.check_gas()?;

+  // some remainder is available if (gas_target as u64) > gas_used {
     // calculate amount of gas to evaporate let to_evaporate = gas_target - gas_used as u32;

     // evaporate specified amount
     deps.api.gas_evaporate(to_evaporate)?;
+  }

   // return the response
   response
 }
 ```

+### Evaporation Accuracy

-Note, that there will be a small amount of wasm execution that occurs after the call to the `gas_evaporate` API function, therefore the exact amount of gas used can sometimes be off by 1 gas from the target using this strategy.
+Note, that there will be a small amount of wasm execution that occurs after the call to the `gas_evaporate` API function, therefore the exact amount of gas used can sometimes be off by 1 gas from the target.

 Wallets can adjust the `gas_target` accordingly after testing.
 Alternatively, if the contract developer wishes, the final `gas_used` can be fuzzied by adjusting it with a small random offset each time.

 ### Callback functions